Getting Started

 Using the TCO Calculator

-- Configure GPU Hardware: Adjust GPU server count, GPU type, and server specifications.
-Networking is auto-calculated but customizable.
+- Configure Hardware: Set GPU server count, GPU type, and specifications.
+Networking auto-calculated.

-- Set Cloud Parameters: Choose region, configure storage options (S3, FSx, EFS), set discounts, add optional services (SageMaker, enterprise support)
+- Set Cloud Parameters: Choose region, storage (S3/FSx/EFS), discounts, optional services

-- Choose Analysis Period: Select 1-5 years to see how costs evolve and where the break-even point occurs
+- Choose Analysis Period: Select 1-5 years for break-even analysis

 Workload Presets